salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-opendirect.md

 order: 4
 ---

-The OpenDirect customized push message contains a URL to be opened in a web view.
+The OpenDirect customized push message contains a URL that opens in a web view.
 Craft your application to react appropriately when the mobile device receives that type of push message.

-By default, an OpenDirect message will open the webpage.
+By default, an OpenDirect message will open the specified webpage.

 <br/>
  <img class="img-responsive" src="{{ site.baseurl }}/assets/OpenDirect.png" /><br/>